 The CIR allows you to segment your visitor data through the use of filters at the top of the report.

-- Date Range—The month or single day for which you wish to segment your CIR data.
+- Date Range—The month for which you wish to segment your CIR data.

 - Bazaarvoice Solution—One or more Bazaarvoice solutions for which you want to view conversion data.